JaneliaSciComp/SongExplorer/README.md

 Cornell Lab of Ornithology's [Macauley Library](www.macaulaylibrary.org) or the Museo de Ciencias Naturales de Madrid's [Fonoteca Zoológica](www.fonozoo.com).

+Publishing your trained models too is also useful to others, for reproducibility at a minimum but also as an example of what hyperparameters work well.
+Simply compress the entire "logs folder" along with the ".pb" folder inside containing the learned parameters (see [Making Predictions](#making-predictions) below).
+Be sure to use `delete-ckpts` to reduce its footprint on disk before distributing it to others.

+As an alternative, a list of hyperparameters could suffice, but only if it is complete.
+At least the following should be included:  the length of the context window, a description of each layer including the kernel size, the number of feature maps, strides and dilations if it is convolutional, the type of non-linearity used (e.g. ReLU), whether and where dropout and batch normalization were used, the batch size, the learning rate, the optimizer, the number of training steps, the fraction of data withheld for validation, the version of songexplorer used, the number of trainable parameters (as a sanity check), and, for the curious, the wall clock time that training took and the hardware used (e.g. GPU make and model).

 # Citations and Repositories